bigcode-project/starcoder2-self-align/evaluation/README.md

 > [!IMPORTANT]
 > **General requirements**
 >
-> Before you start, make sure you cloned the respository.
-Make sure you installed the required packages with `pip install -r requirements.txt`.
+> Before you start, make sure you have cloned the repository and you are in the **root directory of the project**.
+Make sure you installed the required packages with `pip install -e .`.
 Different package versions may impact the reproducibility of the results.
 >
 > We obtained the results with the subsequent hardware and environment:
 >